A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-We close this section by turning to two model-based approaches that cannot be classified as \qm{model adaptation} as they postulate different HMM topologies rather than adapting a conventional HMM.
-Both approaches aim at relaxing the conditional independence assumption of conventional HMMs in order to improve the modeling of the inter-frame correlation.
+We close this section by turning to two model-based approaches that cannot be classified as \qm{model adaptation} as they postulate different \hmm topologies rather than adapting a conventional \hmm.
+Both approaches aim at relaxing the conditional independence assumption of conventional \hmms in order to improve the modeling of the inter-frame correlation.